 Types – natural and human; Need for resource planning, natural resources, land as a resource, soil types and distribution; changing land-use pattern; land degradation and conservation measures.
 (Chapter 1)

 - Water Resources:

 Sources, distribution, utilisation, multi-purpose projects, water scarcity, need for conservation and management, rainwater harvesting.
 (One case study to be introduced) (Chapter 3)

-Types of farming, major crops, cropping pattern, technological and institutional reforms; their impact; contribution of Agriculture to national economy-employment and output.
+Types of farming, major crops, cropping pattern, technological and institutional reforms; their impact; the contribution of Agriculture to national economy-employment and output.
 (Chapter 4)

 - Minerals and Energy Resources:

-Types of minerals, distribution (Note: on map only) use and economic importance of minerals, conservation, types of power resources: conventional and non-conventional, distribution and utilization, and conservation.
+Types of minerals, distribution (Note: on the map only) use and economic importance of minerals, conservation, types of power resources: conventional and non-conventional, distribution and utilization, and conservation.
 (Chapter 5)